giantswarm/docs/src/content/basics/kubernetes-on-giant-swarm/index.md

 - `kubernetes.io/cluster/<clusterid>: owned`
 - `giantswarm.io/cluster: <clusterid>`

-The latter enables you to set up reporting to monitor usage and cost.
+Here, `<clusterid>` stands for the unique identifier of the clsuter.
+This enables you to set up reporting to monitor usage and cost.